nilesjohnson/OrcaSlicer_WIKI/print_settings/quality/quality_settings_precision.md

   - 4th layer: `0.25 − (0.25 / 5) × (4 - 1) = 0.1mm` compensation (40%)
   - 5th layer: `0.25 − (0.25 / 5) × (5 - 1) = 0.05mm` compensation (20%)
   - 6th layer and beyond: No compensation (0 mm).

+> [!NOTE]
+> This feature will look like the part have a smaller footprint on the build plate in the preview, but the final print (if calibrated correctly) will have the correct dimensions after slicing.
+> That's why the Brim may look disconnected from the object when this feature is enabled.
+But in the final print, the brim will be correctly attached to the object.
+> If you use a high value for the Elephant Foot Compensation Distance, you may want to enable the [Brim use EFC outline](others_settings_brim#brim-use-efc-outline) option to ensure proper brim attachment.

 ## Precise wall